Financing Common Crawl

 Common Crawl Funding (2007-2022).

-On the one hand, four million dollars is a remarkably small amount of money, considering the impact that Common Crawl has had in recent years.
+On the one hand, four million dollars is a remarkably small amount of money, considering the impact that Common Crawl has had.
 It is becoming routine to hear about engineers working for OpenAI with high six- or even seven-figure salaries, and single LLM training runs now sometimes cost in the tens (or even hundreds) of millions of dollars, just to cover the cost of computation.
 From that perspective, $4 million seems like a drop in the bucket for a piece of infrastructure that has become such an important part of the LLM ecosystem.

 On the other hand, $4 million is also a lot of money for an individual to invest in what might have seemed, especially early on, like something of a passion project.
 Much like Brewster Kahle, creator of the Internet Archive, and another tech entrepreneur turned non-profit founder, Elbaz chose to take the earnings from the sale of his early ventures, and apply them to something somewhat singular and quirky.